After helping over 100 NZ organisations design chatbots – we’ve learnt a thing or two!

 First impressions are so important.
 You want your customers first chat to be great – or they might not chat again.
 So by understanding entire customer experience first you can find out about all the topics you need to lightly touch, and then decide on which topic(s) you want to go deep with – and flesh out a detailed, helpful and meaningful conversation for.

-Top tip #2: State that is is a bot, but talk like a human
+Top tip #2: State that is is a bot, but talk

 This one has been quite controversial.
 When a chatbot says that it’s a chatbot – it’s almost going against the Turing test purpose of trying to trick a human into thinking a machine is a human.